ngshiheng/my-portfolio/README.md

-# my-portfolio
+# My Portfolio

-This is my personal portfolio whereby I showcase the blog I've created using Django and also my other GitHub projects.
+This is my personal portfolio that I've created using Django framework in order to showcase my other projects on GitHub.

+## Features
 rev00 features added:
 - Application and routes
 - Templates